I-Team: 'He's inside the car!' Radio transmissions portray harrowing scene as carjacking suspect hits trooper on I-15

 Shots fired.
 Shots fired.
 203 is in the vehicle.

-As the I-Team reported first Tuesday, the suspect was killed when officers fired multiple shots, believing he was reaching for a weapon after troopers had spun the car and brought it to a stop.
+As the I-Team reported first Tuesday, Claiborne was killed when officers fired multiple shots, believing he was reaching for a weapon after troopers had spun the car and brought it to a stop.

 A Wednesday news release indicates Metro is conducting an investigation into the officer-involved shooting, and updates will be provided after the conclusion of the investigation.